mouldimus/notes/HTML_Concepts.md

 ## Classes and Objects
 [Jump Back](#contents)

-There is a concept in creating a computer program called “classes”.
+There is a concept in creating a computer program called "classes".

 A class is an object, created from the mind of the computer programmer, that represents a type of thing the programmer wants to represent in the computer program.

-Examples of objects include things like “integer”, “string”, “Student”, “Teacher”, etc.
+Examples of objects include things like "integer", "string", "Student", "Teacher", etc.

 Classes are not actually objects themselves.
 Instead, they provide a template that actual objects can be created from.
 The programmer defines the structure of a potential object, as well as the behaviors available to that potential object.

-This action of creating an actual example of the object defined by a class is called “instantiation”, and the created object is called an “instance” of the class.
+This action of creating an actual example of the object defined by a class is called "instantiation", and the created object is called an "instance" of the class.

-Objects so created can also be referred to as a “class object” or “class instance.”
+Objects so created can also be referred to as a "class object" or "class instance."

-You can think of the class definition as an answer to the question of, “If I were a [type of object], what would I look like and what could I do?”
-Here, “what would I look like” refers to the structure of the potential object, and “what could I do” refers to the behavior of the potential object.
+You can think of the class definition as an answer to the question of, "If I were a [type of object], what would I look like and what could I do?"
+Here, "what would I look like" refers to the structure of the potential object, and "what could I do" refers to the behavior of the potential object.

 ![Classes and Objects](./images/html83.png)